kiran-brahma/dante-astro-theme/src/content/books/booknotes-superforecasting-the-art-and-science-of-prediction.md

   - Try to maintain consistency in your figures to ensure clarity in your ideas.
 - Update your estimate incrementally based on new data.
 - Don't become too attached to your initial opinions, but don't be swayed too much by new information either.
 It is important to keep making small adjustments to your estimates based on the information.
 - It is always important to take feedback on your predictions and then learn why you made mistakes.
-Analyze why you got it wrong and adopt a growth mindset.
+Analyse why you got it wrong and adopt a growth mindset.
-- Keep notes on why you made a certain prediction so that when you analyze, you can be sure of your thought process at the time.
+- Keep notes on why you made a certain prediction so that when you analyse, you can be sure of your thought process at the time.